 Beautiful, quiet fairways await you throughout Italy

-A popular destination amongst British tourists, Italy is a great destination to pick for your next golf holiday.
-Italy boasts a tremendous array of luxury accommodation options and a golfing experience as good as its European neighbours, but its fairways aren’t anywhere near as busy.
-Known for its fine wines, arguably the best food in the world, vineyards and outstanding natural scenery, it’s not just the championship golf courses in Italy that draws golfers here every year.
+A popular destination amongst British tourists, a golf holiday in Italy is a great choice.
+Italy boasts a tremendous array of luxury accommodation options and a golfing experience as good as its European neighbours, with lots of options for golf tours.
+Known for its fine wines, arguably the best food in the world, and outstanding natural scenery, it’s not just the championship golf courses in Italy that bring golfers here every year.

 Why book a golf holiday to Italy?

-- Often quieter & more relaxed than neighbouring countries
+- Take advantage of quieter & more relaxed courses than neighbouring countries

-- One of the best countries for traditional food & fabulous wines
+- Experience one of the best countries for traditional food & fabulous wines

-- Some of Europes best courses set in breath-taking landscapes
+- Play some of Europe's best courses set in breath-taking landscapes

-- Among the richest artistic heritage in the world
+- Explore some of the richest artistic heritage in the world

 A rising star of the golf scene

-A real rising star in the heart of Europe, golf in Italy has taken off in recent years with the sport becoming ever more popular amongst the local population and amongst golfers here in the UK.
+Golf in Italy has taken off in recent years with the sport becoming ever more popular amongst the local European population and golfers in the UK.
+With a variety of course types from the stunning seaside Verdura, home of the Sicilian Open, to picturesque parklands like Royal Park.

 Explore by map